 Many homeowners are placing their flat-screen TV above their fireplace.
 This is a wonderful way to save space, and it eliminates the way these two items often compete with one another for your attention.
-It creates one beautiful focal point in the room, but it brings up the question of do electric fireplace ruin TVs?
+It creates one beautiful focal point in the room, but it brings up the question of do electric fireplaces ruin TVs?

 Using an electric version of a fireplace is a great start when it comes to keeping your TV safe.
-The intense heat produced by a gas or wood burning fireplace can certainly harm your delicate electronics as the heat rises.
+The intense heat produced by a gas or wood-burning fireplace can certainly harm your delicate electronics as the heat rises.
 Electric fireplaces won’t do this.
 Learning how your electric unit works will help you understand how this type of fireplace can keep the TV safe.

 In This Post, You Will Learn the Following:

 - What is an Electric Fireplace?